 Dana Albalancy is 21 Marketing’s Manager, Marketing/Business Development.
-She leads new account prospecting and sales outreach on behalf of 21, as well as for clients including the United Basketball Alliance of India (UBA).
+She leads new account prospecting and sales outreach on behalf of 21, as well as for clients including USA250, a nonprofit organizing 13 of America's leading corporations around the 250th anniversary of the country in 2026.
 Dana also supports strategic content development projects and manages 21’s website and social media platforms.
-Previously, Dana supported 21’s client, EY, an official supporter of the Olympic and Paralympic Games and the exclusive provider of professional services to the Rio 2016 organizing committee, helping the firm manage its Women Athletes Business Network (WABN), an initiative that assists elite female athletes aiming to transition into post-sport careers.
+Previously, Dana supported 21’s client, EY, an official supporter of the Olympic and Paralympic Games and the exclusive provider of professional services to the Rio 2016 Organizing Committee, helping the firm manage its Women Athletes Business Network (WABN), an initiative that assists elite female athletes aiming to transition into post-sport careers.

 This is Dana’s second stint at 21.
 In the summer of 2013, she served as an intern before returning to Connecticut College to complete a Bachelor’s Degree in International Relations.
 At Connecticut College, Dana was a four-year member of the women’s varsity basketball team and part of two of the most successful teams in program history.

 Dana was raised in Wynnewood, PA, a suburb of Philadelphia, and currently resides in Manhattan.
 You can connect with Dana on LinkedIn at www.linkedin.com/in/danaalbalancy/.